Defend Against Ransomware – A New Malware Attack That Can Affect Your Business

 - You should also ensure that if you have important files stored on a system, then you should protect its internet connection through the use of an efficient firewall as well as an antivirus suite.

-• Good antivirus systems can detect an attempt to lock down your files and stop it in its initial phase before the ransomware has applied its encryption system.
+- Good antivirus systems can detect an attempt to lock down your files.
+It can also stop it in its initial phase before the ransomware has applied its encryption system.

 Most IT security experts believe that threats such as ransomware will continue to evolve and they will become a part of a systematic strategy that will be employed by future cyber terrorists.
 Engage in a range of IT services that will protect you from such threats.
 As the current brand of ransomware attacks have been resolved by the experts, the criminals will now continue on software development to improvise the stealth element of malware.

-You should always ensure that you are protected against a ransomware attack by backing up your file on static medium such as DVDs as well as using a complete antivirus system from a top IT security company.
-Only these steps will ensure that your computer and your data remain safe from smart cyber criminals in the future.
+You should always ensure that you are protected against a ransomware attack.
+Do this by backing up your file on a static medium such as DVDs as well as using a complete antivirus system from a top IT security company.
+Only these steps will ensure that your computer and your data remain safe from smart cybercriminals in the future.